Mental Health Counseling, M.A.

 Additional Departmental Information

-Applicants must possess a bachelor’s degree from an accredited institution, an undergraduate GPA of at least 3.30 on a 4.00 scale (or equivalent) from an international institution, and relevant professional or volunteer experience.
+Applicants must possess a bachelor’s degree from an accredited institution, a strong undergraduate GPA (successful candidates typically have a GPA of 3.30 or higher), and relevant professional or volunteer experience.

 Applicants should also possess a minimum of 15 credits in psychology courses with at least one course in each of the following areas:

-While applicants may apply with deficits in their undergraduate psychology preparation, if admitted they are required to complete additional undergraduate course work before or during graduate study.
-Applicants with no prerequisite psychology courses, who are strong students (GPA of 3.30 or above) with good understanding and motivation related to mental health counseling, may apply if able to complete the required courses before entering the program.
+Applicants with missing prerequisite psychology courses, who are strong students (GPA of 3.30 or above) with good understanding and motivation related to mental health counseling, may apply if able to complete the required courses (typically) before entering the program.

 Related internship, work experience, or participation in personal counseling or psychotherapy are not required but are considered highly desirable.
 Most accepted applicants have such experience(s).